A Secondary Index can be saved in either of two ways: standard or memory-optimized.

 For information on these settings, see Index Availability and Performance.

-To rescue a node from an out-of-memory situation, consider taking one or more of the following actions:
+To resume indexing operations on a node where the Indexer has paused due to low memory, consider taking one or more of the following actions:

 Increase the index-memory quota, to give indexes additional memory for request-processing.